-Once it’s dissolved, you’ll need to begin pouring in your ground-up cannabis or leaves, lower the heat to the lowest option and keep mixing for about 20 minutes.
+As soon as it’s fully dissolved, you’ll need to begin pouring in your ground-up cannabis or leaves, lower the heat to the lowest option and keep mixing for about 20 minutes.
 This should be more than enough time for the cannabinoids in your cannabis or leaves to dissolve in the lard.

 You’ll need to pour the resulting mixture through a sieve into a bowl and let it sit at room temperature for a couple of hours.
 Next, place it in the fridge for at least 24h.
 The end result should be a block of cannabis lard floating on top of the water, which should be super easy to remove.